Plotting

 Creates a plot representing the lattice layout and the machine geometry in 2D.
 This is a very, very heavily refactored version of an initial implementation by Guido Sterbini.
 One can find an example use of this function in the machine survey example gallery.

-• title (Optional[str]) -- if provided, is set as title of the plot.
-Defaults to None.
+• title (str, optional) -- If provided, is set as title of the plot.

-• **kwargs -- any keyword argument will be transmitted to scatter calls later on.
-If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on.
+• **kwargs -- Any keyword argument is transmitted to scatter If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on.

 Example